dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * can *extend a class and implement interfaces* (after all, what would be the point of disallowing that?)
 * can be marked `abstract` or `final` (again, why not?)
 * can be declared `public`, `protected`, package-private or `private`
-* unlike Java 11, since Java 16 inner class can have static members (other than just static constants)
+* can have static members (other than just static constants), since Java 16

 Some examples of how to create an instance of an inner class (which requires an instance of the outer class):
 * `outerObject.new Inner()`